 - You were on the job and on the clock when the accident occurred.

 - You were driving as part of a work-related task.

-In other words, if you were on the clock, completing an activity that your employer asked you to do, then your employer probably has vicarious liability for your car accident.
+In other words, if you were on the clock and completing an activity that your employer asked you to do, then your employer probably has vicarious liability for your car accident.

-Not only that, but your employer could be liable for your injuries – even if the car accident were your fault.
-If you sustain injuries doing anything work-related, you might be able to file a workers’ compensation claim and pursue damages from your employer.
-Your Fort Lauderdale car accident lawyers can review your situation and offer advice on this process.
+Not only that, but your employer could be responsible for your injuries – even if the car accident was your fault.
+If you sustain injuries doing anything work-related, you might be able to file a workers’ compensation claim and pursue damages from your employer’s insurer.
+Our Fort Lauderdale car accident lawyers can review your situation and offer advice on this process and your legal options.

 When Is My Employer Not Liable for My Car Accident?

 In some situations, your employer does not have vicarious liability for your car accident, even if it occurred in the middle of the workday.

 For example, if you leave work to run a personal errand, such as picking up lunch or visiting the dentist, your employer would not be liable for an accident that occurred during this time, as you were not performing a work-related task.